Geopolitics Polymarket July 24, 2026

 Russia x Ukraine Ceasefire by...?

-Polymarket prices this December 31 at 21%.
-The market is more confident than the current reporting.
+Polymarket prices this December 31 at 20%.
+The reporting broadly agrees.

 What do the sources agree on?